-Finally, here is our best advice on how to succeed in this course.
+Advice on how to succeed in this course

 - (i) Learn the key principles so that you can identify ethical issues and engage in ethical debates.
 Working through the textbook is an excellent way to start, but only a start. - (ii) Practise these skills in discussions, and not only in your designated tutorial times.
 Listen to others. - (iii) Complete all the assessment tasks at the appropriate time, to the required specifications. - (iv) Above all, make sure you are enjoying yourself and finding points of interest, for then the rest will follow.
 If you haven't found anything of interest in this course, then start asking questions, and please, please tell us.